slo-sleuth/slo-sleuth.github.io/Apple/iOS_BFU_Extractions.md

 The [libimobiledevice](http://www.libimobiledevice.org/) library and tools are useful for interrogating an iDevice for it's core information such as device model, Unique Device ID (UDID), device name, iOS version, Wifi MAC address, and more.
 However, it requires USB access to the device which is blocked by USB Restricted Mode.

 Device information can be obtained from an iDevice by placing it into Diagnostics Mode.
-Besides revealing reveals the device serial number, MEID and IMEI when selecting the :information_source: "Information" button in the Diagnostics Mode home screen, USB Restricted mode is disabled allowing the libimobiledevice tool `ideviceinfo` to function.
+Besides revealing the device serial number, MEID and IMEI when selecting the :information_source: "Information" button in the Diagnostics Mode home screen, USB Restricted mode is disabled allowing the libimobiledevice tool `ideviceinfo` to function.

 __WARNING:__ _This process requires the device to be rebooted.
 If your device is in After First Unlock (AFU) mode, you will loose access to decrypted data.
 If you have the means (i.e., commercial tools) to access AFU data, use them before using this process._